alyrazik/CompareTopicModels/README.md

 # Compare Topic Models

-A package that gives a single interface to running and evaluation of several topic models.
+A package that gives a single interface to running and evaluation of several topic models on your data.
 You can run it from the command line or use it in your python scripts.